RVMD — Revolution Medicines, Inc.

 3. Forward Guidance and Outlook

-- Clinical Milestones: Anticipate readouts from ongoing trials in pancreatic cancer in the first half of 2026, with a focus on establishing new treatment standards.
+- Clinical Milestones: Anticipated readouts from ongoing trials, particularly in pancreatic cancer, with a focus on establishing new standards of care.

 4. Bad News, Challenges, or Points of Concern

-- Market Competition: The evolving landscape of oncology treatments, particularly with PD-1 inhibitors, poses competitive pressures on RVMD’s RAS(ON) therapies.
+- Market Competition: The evolving landscape of oncology treatments, particularly in RAS-driven cancers, presents competitive pressures that could affect market share and pricing strategies.

 5. Notable Q&A Insights

-- Daraxonrasib in Lung Cancer: RVMD remains committed to advancing daraxonrasib in first-line non-small cell lung cancer, with ongoing dose optimization and efficacy testing.
+- Daraxonrasib in Lung Cancer: The company remains committed to advancing daraxonrasib in first-line non-small cell lung cancer, with ongoing dose optimization and efficacy testing.